 Harmoni has been designed as a data delivery platform so your data can stay in one place through the process.
 The best way to share results and insights generated in Harmoni is through Harmoni stories and dashboards.

 You can also export your tables and charts to PowerPoint and Excel from Harmoni.
-The intention of these export functions is to provide slides and tables that are close to the Harmoni view being exported, but not identical.
-Charts are exported to PowerPoint as editable objects so you can get them just the way you need them once they’re exported.
+These export functions intend to provide slides and tables close to the Harmoni view being exported, but not identical.
+Charts are exported to PowerPoint as editable objects, so you can get them just the way you need them once they’re exported.

 In this article